MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/configuring-ssl-ciphers.md

 System Center 2016 - Operations Manager correctly manages UNIX and Linux computers without changes to the default Secure Sockets Layer \(SSL\) cipher configuration.
 For most organizations, the default configuration is acceptable, but you should check your organization's security policies to determine whether changes are required.

-## Using the SSL Cipher Configuration
+## Using the SSL cipher configuration

 The Operations Manager UNIX and Linux agent communicates with the Operations Manager management server by accepting requests on port 1270 and supplying information in response to those requests.
 Requests are made by using the WS\-Management protocol that is running on an SSL connection.